Lars Kramm

-Lars Martin Kramm is a British-German politician and scouting official who served as the Regional Chair of the European Regional Scout Committee of the World Organization of the Scout Movement (WOSM) in the time from 2019-2022.
+Lars Martin Kramm is a British-German politician and scouting official who served as the Regional Chair of the European Regional Scout Committee of the World Organization of the Scout Movement (WOSM) from 2019 to 2022.

 Scouting

 Lars Kramm first got involved in German Scouting by joining his local DPSG Cub Scout Pack in 1994 and followed the youth programme through.
 He became a Cub Scout Leader, Scout Leader, Group Scout Leader and later District Commissioner for Scouts in Essen-South.

 Kramm was a member of Deutsche Pfadfinderschaft Sankt Georg's International Team between 2007 and 2016 and became International Commissioner in 2008.
 In this function, he served on the Central Council of the German Scout Federation.
 He was Head of the German Contingent to the Roverway 2009 in Iceland and the World Scout Jamboree 2011 in Sweden.
 In the Trinniuem 2013-2016, he served as a member of the regional working group member on External Relations & Funding.
 Kramm was part of the WOSM delegations at the CoP events of the UN Framework Convention on Climate Change (UNFCCC), and attended the COP17 in 2011 in Durban, the COP18 in Doha in 2012, and the COP19 in Warsaw in 2013.

 Lars Kramm was first elected to the European Scout Committee at the European Scout Conference in Norway in 2016.
 He was re-elected to the European Scout Committee in 2019, and subsequently at the first meeting of the new Committee, the Committee elected him its chairperson.
 As Chairperson of the European Scout Region he also automatically became an ex officio member of the World Scout Committee.